GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes.md

 * *Example:* `[gravitypdf id="560f2ef799945"]`

 ##### Name (optional)
-* This attribute doesn't effect the shortcode in any way, but does allow you to quickly determine which PDF it references.
+* This attribute doesn't affect the shortcode in any way, but does allow you to quickly determine which PDF it references.

 ##### Text (optional)
 * This attribute allows you to change the generated link's text which the end-user will see.
-* If the `text` attribute isn't present it will default to *Download PDF*.
+* If the `text` attribute isn't present, it will default to *Download PDF*.
 * *Example:* `[gravitypdf id="560f2ef799945" text="View PDF"]`

 ##### Type (optional)
 * The `type` attribute has two valid parameters: `download` and `view`.
 When the `download` option is set, and a user clicks the PDF link, a save dialog box will open – allowing a user to download and then view the PDF locally.
-When the `view` option is set the PDF will be rendered in their web browser.
+When the `view` option is set, the PDF will be rendered in their web browser.
-* If the `type` attribute isn't present it will default to `download`.
+* If the `type` attribute isn't present, it will default to `download`.
 * *Example:* `[gravitypdf id="560f2ef799945" type="view"]` or `[gravitypdf id="560f2ef799945" type="view" text="View PDF"]`

 ##### Signed (optional)